nterreri/thesis/report/chapter4.md

 # System Design and Implementation {#Chapter4}

-> *"Out of all the documentation that software projects normally generate, was
+>> *"Out of all the documentation that software projects normally generate, was
-> there anything that could truly be considered an eningeering document?" ...
+>> there anything that could truly be considered an eningeering document?" ...
- "Yes, there was such a document, and only one--the source code."*
+>> "Yes, there was such a document, and only one--the source code."*[^reeves]

-**J. Reeves, 2001**
+[^reeves]: J. Reeves, 2001.

 This chapter describes the most interesting aspects of the delivered system architecture and implementation.
 First, the design principles followed during